 The return should not proceed unless third-party individuals within the landing site during relevant period have been informed of the launch and of the nominal impact point and the nominal impact time.

-The Agency should be notified if an asset with catastrophic potential is within the landing site.
+The Agency should be notified if an critical infrastructure asset is within the landing site.

 The Agency should be notified of the location of actual returns upon completion of the launch or return.